YassineBenAbdelaziz/YassineBenAbdelaziz/README.md

 # 🚩 Welcome to My Coding Palace! 🏰

 Hey there!
-I am **Yassine Ben Abdelaziz**, a software engineering student with a passion for developing innovative solutions.
+I am **Yassine Ben Abdelaziz**, a software engineering with a passion for developing innovative solutions.

-Currently seeking an **end of studies internship** where I can apply my skills, gain hands-on experience, and collaborate with a team of talented developers.
+Open to various roles and responsibilities and eager to take on new challenges.

-If you're looking for a driven and curious software engineering intern, feel free to get in touch!
+If you're looking for a driven and curious software engineering, feel free to get in touch!

 ## 🛠️ Skills